Transitioning Mom and Dad to Memory Care

 Why The Ridge Could Be the Right Fit

-If you’re looking for a high-quality memory support community, we ask that you consider The Ridge Cottonwood and The Ridge Foothill.
-With two locations in and around the Salt Lake City metropolitan area, your loved one will always be nearby, giving you the chance to check in frequently.
+If you’re looking for a high-quality memory support community, we ask that you consider The Ridge Pinehurst, The Ridge Cottonwood or The Ridge Foothill.
+With two locations in and around the Salt Lake City metropolitan area and one in Denver, your loved one will always be nearby, giving you the chance to check in frequently.
 Our dedicated team of memory support professionals will build an individualized plan oriented around your loved one’s unique needs.